 - Wide range of engine choices

 - Smallest engines can be grumbly

 - Some safety systems aren't standard

 Interested in buying a Skoda Octavia?

 How good does it look?

-This version of the Skoda Octavia Estate is a facelifted version of the 2013 car, and it trades that car’s conservative looks for rather more radical ones.
-The most notable change lies at the front, with a new split headlight design and wider grille.
+This version of the Skoda Octavia Estate is a facelifted version of the 2013 car, and it trades that car’s conservative looks for rather more radical ones, with a split headlight design and wider grille.
 Full LED headlights are included on SE L models and above, and LED taillights are standard across the range.
 All models also get alloy wheels.
 The performance-focused vRS model can be spotted by its more aggressive bodykit, lowered suspension and standout 18-inch alloys housing red brake callipers.
 The Scout version, meanwhile, adopts more of an SUV-like appearance, with chunkier, scuff-plated bumpers and a jacked-up ride height.